siberianfox/tinygwiki/Project-Setup-For-Atmel-Studio6.2.md

 This page provides in instructions to set up an Atmel Studio 6.2 project for TinyG.
 TinyG is maintained in this environment so all the project files are available.
-TinyG is also under development in various other environments that support AVRCCC, such as Xcode, and AVR Studio 4.
+TinyG is also under development in various other environments that support AVRCCC, such as AVR Studio 4.

 ## Setting Up TinyG as an Atmel Studio 6.2 Project